 As an Amazon Associate, I earn from qualifying purchases.

 The combination of peanut butter and chocolate is beloved.
-But if you want a peanut-free option that also is also a little healthier, this is for you.
+But if you want a peanut-free option, these almond butter cups are for you.

 Pro Tips/Recipe Notes